macktron/macktron.github.io/index.markdown

   </li>
 </ul>

-<p>This policy focuses on eliminating discrimination and promoting fair treatment regardless of gender. <details style="display: inline;"><summary><span style="color: blue; font-weight: bold; display: inline;">[more]</span></summary> MEPs vote on initiatives such as closing the gender pay gap, combatting gender-based violence, increasing female representation in political and corporate leadership, and ensuring work-life balance.
-These votes often intersect with broader debates on social justice, cultural norms, and human rights, with varying levels of support across political and regional lines.</details></p>

 * **Gender Equality**
 This policy focuses on eliminating discrimination and promoting fair treatment regardless of gender.
 MEPs vote on initiatives such as closing the gender pay gap, combatting gender-based violence, increasing female representation in political and corporate leadership, and ensuring work-life balance.
 These votes often intersect with broader debates on social justice, cultural norms, and human rights, with varying levels of support across political and regional lines.